solaojp/DATA602-Assignment3/README.md

 Bitcoin cash
 Litecoin

-Type the name of equity you want to trade:
+Type the name of equity you want to trade: For Example:'Bitcoin'

 Program will ask for quantity: enter the amount you want to trade